 According to Statista, there are approximately 3.48 million apps on Google Play Store and 2.22 million apps on Apple Store.
 These numbers are continuously growing.

 Taking the growing number of apps into consideration, developing an idea for a mobile app must be a thoughtful process.
 The more unique the idea, the better the chances are for surpassing competition in the market.

 The selected idea should solve a user problem and have a high value proposition.
-Here are some top mobile app development ideas for 2021 to get started:
+Here are some top mobile app development ideas for 2022: